emscripten-core/emscripten/docs/process.md

  * `BINARYEN_ROOT`: The path to binaryen (the binaries are expected in `/bin` under there; note that despite the name this differs from `LLVM_ROOT` which points directly to the binaries).
  * `NODE_JS`: The path to Node.js, which is needed internally.

+## Ports

+If you package emscripten and don't want the ports system to be used, you can simply delete the `tools/ports/` directory.

+You can also add custom ports to there as well; the system library code will just scan to see what exists and use it.